Egyptian Art in Eight European Museums: St. Petersburg, Moscow, Copenhagen, Edinburgh & Glasgow

 Day 7: The morning is free to explore Copenhagen on our own.
 In the afternoon, we will stroll to the Ny Carlsberg Glyptotek Museum, where more than 1,900 Egyptian artifacts await us.
 The museum contains the personal collection of Carl Jacobsen, the son of the founder of the Carlsberg Breweries.
 Primarily a sculpture museum, the focal point is antique sculpture from the ancient cultures around the Mediterranean, including Egypt, Rome and Greece, as well as more modern sculptures such as a collection of Auguste Rodin’s works.
 The more than 300 Egyptian objects exhibited comprise representations of Egyptian pharaohs, officials, scribes and gods.
 Among the most important works are the colossal dyad of Ramses II and the god Ptah, the god Anubis with the head of a jackal, as well as the iconic black head of a king that represents Pharaoh Amenemhat.
 And the Egyptian Cult of the Dead is shown by the mummies, coffins, and other funerary paraphernalia on display.
 In 2020, a special exhibition about the ancient Egyptian god Bes has been scheduled, and we will have time to view it.
 (B/ /D)

 Day 8: Our short walk takes us to the National Museum of Denmark, housed in an 18th century palace.
 Of course, we are here to see the Egyptology collection, but the museum offers much more.
 The exhibition on Danish Antiquity includes prominent treasures such as the 3,000 years old Sun Chariot, the Bronze Age Egtved Girl, and an amazing collection of archaeological finds from the Viking Age.
 Another highlight is the Huldremose Woman, whose well-preserved remains are estimated to date back to the first century AD.
 Located within the museum.
 Restaurant Smör offers light meals of Danish food.
 After lunch on our own, we will walk five minutes to the Thorvaldsens Museum where we will be met by the Director, Kristine Bøggild Johannsen.
 The museum is dedicated to the works of the illustrious 18th century Danish sculptor Bertel Thorvaldsen along with his private collection of Mediterranean antiquities, including from Egypt.
 The building housing these works encircles an inner courtyard, notable for being painted in Egyptian motifs.
 Inside is a comprehensive collection of the artist’s works in marble as well as paintings, Greek, Roman, and Egyptian antiques, drawings, and prints that Thorvaldsen collected during his lifetime.
 In the afternoon, we fly from Copenhagen to Edinburgh, Scotland.
-Upon arrival we will drive to Glasgow and overnight for three nights at the elegant Carlton George Hotel in the center of town.
+Upon arrival we will drive to Glasgow and overnight for three nights at the elegant Hilton Glasgow Grosvenor, located in the iconic West End.
 (B/ /D)

 Day 9: After a 15 year renovation, the National Museum of Scotland in February 2019, opened new galleries including the Ancient Egypt Rediscovered court with its visually engaging exhibits of 4,000 years of ancient Egyptian culture.
 The collection was begun in 1819 with relics found by the pioneering Scottish archaeologist Alexander Henry Rhind.
 The assembly is immense with many stunning highlights, including the only known example of an ancient Egyptian double coffin, and The Akhenaten Stela with an early representation of the king’s new deity as a falcon-headed sun god.
 In 1908, an undisturbed ancient Egyptian crypt was discovered by the British archaeologist, Sir William Matthew Flinders Petrie in Qurna Thebes.
 It was sent to the museum the following year and is the only intact royal entombment outside of Egypt.
 Part of this burial was a 3500 year old coffin thought to have contained a royal woman.
 Her identity remains a mystery because the name glyph on her coffin has been damaged.
 We will have lunch at the elegant Tower Restaurant atop the museum, with lovely views over the rooftops of Edinburgh.
 Then we drive to the off-site Collections Centre in nearby Granton where we will meet with Dr. Margaret Maitland, senior curator of Egyptology.
-She was lead curator for the Ancient Egypt Rediscovered gallery that opened at the National Museum of Scotland in 2019.
+She was lead curator for the Ancient Egypt Rediscovered Gallery that opened at the National Museum of Scotland in 2019.
 Dr. Maitland will open the vaults for us to see objects not displayed to the public.
 In the late afternoon, we return to Glasgow with dinner on our own to experience one of Glasgow’s excellent restaurants.
 (B/L/)

 Day 10: This morning we enter the Hunterian Museum, founded in 1807, and Scotland’s oldest public museum.
 The Scottish collector and traveler, the Rev. Colin Campbell, journeyed through Egypt at the turn of the last century.
 He donated his collection to the Hunterian Museum in 1925, including paintings he created that are copies of the scenes in the Egyptian tombs which he visited, such as the beautiful tomb of Menna.
 His collection also includes many ostraca, inscribed scraps of stone or pottery used as informal writing surfaces, from Deir el-Medina.
 The nearby Kelvingrove Art Gallery and Museum is an architectural masterpiece and a great monument to Victorian wealth and grandeur.
 Initially opened in 1901, it reopened in July 2006 after a £30 million restoration.
 It features 22 themed, state-of-the-art galleries displaying an astounding 8000 objects, and we are here to view the Egyptian treasures.
 The focus of the Centre Hall is a concert pipe organ constructed and installed in 1901.
 Every day at 1pm there is an organ concert which we will hear.
 There is a café in the museum for lunch on our own.
 The afternoon is free for further independent explorations.
 Gather this evening for our farewell dinner in one of Glasgow’s outstanding restaurants.
 (B/ / D)